aws-samples/sample-data-analyst-bi/Testing.md

 EXACTLY ONE of these three options:
 - "YesSQL" - For questions answerable with SQL alone
 - "YesPlot" - For questions requiring SQL + visualization
+- - A brief message guiding the user to ask a data-related question (for non-data queries)
 </answer>

 Examples: